Frsagco/Image-Denoising-using-GAN-model/README.md

 - **Generator**: simplified U-Net structure.
 - **Discriminator**: image classification CNN.

-Noise used are gaussian, salt and pepper and spackle.
+Noise used are *gaussian*, *salt and pepper* and *spackle*.

 Losses used on training step:
 - Discriminator loss: binary cross-entropy.
 - Generator loss: content loss, using a VGG19 pre-trained model as feature extractor.

-Images are cropped in 256x256x3 dimension, cropping window is randomly seated.
+Images are cropped in 256x256x3 dimension, cropping window is randomly seated.\
 **COCO** dataset is used as train/test set.\
 **BSD300** dataset is used as second test set.\